Really-Simple-Plugins/really-simple-ssl/readme.txt

 If you can't deactivate, do not just remove the plugin folder to uninstall!
 Follow these [instructions](https://really-simple-ssl.com/knowledge-base/uninstall-websitebackend-not-accessible/) instead.

 == Changelog ==
+= 8.0.0 =
+* New: extend blocking of malicious admin creation to multisite
+* Improvement: added dandomain host

 = 7.2.4 =
 * Improvement: added Infomaniak host
 * Improvement: hide rememberme option